MicrosoftDocs/win32/desktop-src/IndexSrv/icatadm-delayedfiltercount.md

 ---
-title: ICatAdm DelayedFilterCount property
-description: Contains the current number of documents that were not indexed on the first try, for reasons such as sharing violations; for example, some other process locked the file when Indexing Service was trying to open it for indexing. ms.assetid: 570ad1c2-c80e-4b27-a1ac-665366a3af3c
+Description: Contains the current number of documents that were not indexed on the first try, for reasons such as sharing violations; for example, some other process locked the file when Indexing Service was trying to open it for indexing. ms.assetid: 570ad1c2-c80e-4b27-a1ac-665366a3af3c
-keywords:
-- DelayedFilterCount property Indexing Service
-- DelayedFilterCount property Indexing Service , ICatAdm interface
-- ICatAdm interface Indexing Service , DelayedFilterCount property
-topic_type:
-- apiref
-api_name:
-- ICatAdm.DelayedFilterCount
-- ICatAdm.get_DelayedFilterCount
-api_location:
-- Ciodm.dll
-api_type:
-- COM
+title: ICatAdm::DelayedFilterCount property
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev